SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

     rgt-motifanalysis --matching --organism=mm10 --output-location=session2/step1/output/ --use-only-motifs=session2/step1/input/motifs.txt session2/step1/output/CD4_ATAC_chr1_footprints.bed
     rgt-motifanalysis --matching --organism=mm10 --output-location=session2/step1/output/ --use-only-motifs=session2/step1/input/motifs.txt session2/step1/output/LSK_ATAC_chr1_footprints.bed

 The file ``session2/step1/motifs.txt``  contains a list of `JASPAR <http://jaspar.genereg.net/>`_ motif ids to be used in the analysis.
 Ignoring this option will search for all JASPAR motifs.
 The above commands will generate bed files (i.e. LSK_ATAC_footprints_mpbs.bed) containing mpbs overlapping with distinct footprint regions.
-The 4th column contains the motif name and the 5th collumn the bitscore of the motif match.
+The 4th column contains the motif name and the 5th column the bitscore of the motif match.
 If you open these files in IGV, you will observe that a ELK4 binding site near the 3rd exon of the gene Zp70.
-Motif matching of genome wide are found in `here <https://github.com/SchulzLab/EpigenomicsTutorial-ISMB2017/tree/master/session2/step1/result/>`_

 **4.** Finally, we use HINT to generate average ATAC-seq profiles around binding sites of particular TF.
-These analysis allow us to inspect the chromatin chromatin accessibility and the underlying sequence.
+This analysis allow us to inspect the chromatin chromatin accessibility and the underlying sequence.
 Moreover, by comparing the cut profiles from two ATAC-seq libraries (i.s.
 LSK vs T CD4 cells
-). one can get insights on changes in binding in two cells.
+), we can get insights on changes in binding in two cells.
 For this, execute the following commands:
 ::
     mkdir session2/step1/output/LSK_B
     rgt-hint --diff-footprints --organism=mm10 --mpbs-file=session2/step1/result/LSK_B_ATAC_footprints_mpbs.bed --reads-file1=session2/step1/input/LSK_ATAC.bam --reads-file2=session2/step1/input/B_ATAC.bam --output-location=session2/step1/output/LSK_B --output-prefix=LSK_B